 We are a small hobby farm.
 I teach relationship-based natural horsemanship.
 We need help with the ponies (feeding, cleaning pens/stalls, hauling hay) and doing maintenance and upkeep on the farm, ie. replacing fences, organic gardening.
 There is also seasonal work, ie. help with snow removal, pasture clean up, garden planting, hay hauling, leaf raking.

 We have a nice bedroom with a double bed in the air conditioned/heated barn with bathroom, kitchen and lounge.
 We have several barn cats living in the lounge (not the bedroom).
 Food is mostly organic and cooked at home following an adapted Keto diet.
 We do not eat a standard North American diet.

-There is a bus/train connection with Montreal which is easy to access during the week if you want to see the old port, theatres, galleries, etc. For time off, you can play with the horses, go on trail rides, etc. During the winter there is a small ski hill 3 kms from the farm or lots of fields for x-country skiing, snowshoeing, or dog sledding.
+There is a bus/train connection with Montreal which is easy to access during the week if you want to see the old port, theatres, galleries, etc. For time off, you can play with the horses, go on trail rides, etc. During the winter there is a small ski hill 3 kms from the farm or lots of fields for x-country skiing, snowshoeing, or dog walking.
 There is an adventure park nearby for climbing through treetops, etc. How about hiking our mountain or stopping at the sugar shack for a typical Quebecois meal?
 We are also on a bicycle route.
 It is fairly easy to access our capital city, Ottawa, by bus.
 You can tour the Parliament Buildings, Art Galleries, Royal Mint, RCMP Musical Ride Training Centre and much more.
 We often like to take our visitors to the Eco Museum Zoo to see animals native to the St. Laurence Valley or to Omega Park, a safari type drive through park housing wildlife indigenous to Canada such as wolves, bears, elk, moose, buffalo.

 Limited internet access

 Can host families